 If you are interested in submitting feedback and ideas to the Agency but cannot make a listening tour stop, please submit your thoughts using this form.
 Comments may also be submitted by e-mail to Danika Frisbie at email@example.com.

 MONTPELIER – The Vermont Agency of Natural Resources Secretary Julie Moore announced today that she will host a listening tour this February and March to hear directly from “our customers” about their experiences interacting with the Agency.
-The Secretary invites business owners, planners, real estate agents and others with regular business before the Agency to attend one of five public forums being hosted across the state at regional economic development commissions.
+The Secretary invites the public to attend one of five public forums being hosted across the state at regional economic development commissions.